How we deal with broken Matomo heatmap screenshots

 Why we put it out

-As an Official Matomo Partner agency, broken heatmaps were a problem we hit on almost every client engagement.
+As an agency that works deeply with Matomo, broken heatmaps were a problem we hit on almost every client engagement.
 The events were tracked correctly, but the screenshots were unusable, which is the part most stakeholders actually look at.

 Matomo has given us a lot as an agency.
-We use the extension daily on client work, and we continue improving edge cases we find on websits.
-If you encoutner any unresolved heatmap issues, please open a github issue and we'll see if we can add a fix to the extension.
+We use the extension daily on client work, and we keep improving edge cases we find on client websites.
+If you run into an unresolved heatmap screenshot issue, open a GitHub issue with the affected URL pattern, Matomo version, browser, and a screenshot of the failure.

 What we're working on